-The Kurdish forces have received support from the United States in the fight against the terrorist movement ISIS, among others.
-The US military command center CENTCOM (United States Central Command), responsible for developments in the Middle East and Central Asia, urged the Syrian government to suspend the offensive "between Aleppo and al-Tabqa."
+The Kurdish forces have received support from the United States, among others, in the fight against the terrorist movement ISIS.
+The US military command center Centcom (United States Central Command), responsible for the Middle East and Central Asia, urged the Syrian government to suspend the offensive "between Aleppo and al-Tabqa."

 Continuing the offensive

-"The Syrian military has begun to capture the city of Tabqa from several directions, while the PKK terrorist militia at Tabqa military airport has been surrounded," the military announced via the state news agency Sana.
+“The Syrian army has begun to capture the city of Tabqa from several directions, while the PKK terrorist militia at Tabqa military airport has been surrounded,” the military announced via the state news agency Sana on Saturday evening.
+A couple of hours later, the military said the airport had also been captured.

 In addition, two oil fields in Raqqa have been captured by government forces, according to Damascus.

-The interim government, led by interim President Ahmed al-Sharaa, is thus escalating the fighting against the Kurdish groups in the country, which has been severely damaged by previous civil wars.
+The interim government, led by interim president Ahmed al-Sharaa, is thus escalating fighting against Kurdish groups in a country already severely damaged by previous civil wars.

 Official language